xsivan/FP_haskell/README.md

  - Haskell environment setup was fully automatized into docker via VS code extension named Remote Containers.
 Gguide how use this automatization is [here](./.devcontainer/README.md)

 # Cabal cheatsheet
-- Load project modules `cabal v2-repl`
+- Load project modules `cabal v2-repl <module, can be empty if only one is defined>`
-  - After code changes you need to quit `:q` and then start it again
+  - After code changes you need to reload module with `:r`
 - Dependencies install `cabal build --only-dependencies -j4`
 - Apply changes (flags) to modules `cabal install --overwrite-policy=always` e.q. after dependencies change